-VI.
+VII.
 CONCLUSIONS AND FUTURE WORK

-The members of the human resource development WG, which was set up in HCD-Net to implement the entry-level educational materials on HCD and to foster lecturers who can train newcomers in each organization, have been working actively during recent years.
-This paper described their activities and provides an overview of their results.
-The most significant feature of their work was the fact that their outcomes, that is, the HCD educational materials themselves, were designed according to HCD processes.
+The human resource development WG members, which was set up in HCD-Net to implement the entry-level educational materials on HCD and foster lecturers who can train newcomers in each organization, have been working actively during recent years.
+This paper described their activities and provided an overview of their results.
+The most significant feature of their work was that their outcomes, that is, the HCD educational materials themselves, were designed according to HCD processes.

-The educational materials they created are intended for two different target groups; one for engineers and another for salespeople.
+The educational materials they created are intended for two different target groups: engineers and salespeople.
 Firstly, the training materials for engineers were designed.
-After that, based on the first prototype, the revised ones for salespeople were created.
-Guidebooks for conducting the training were also created to accompany the educational materials to make it easier for the lecturers to present these materials.
+After that, based on the prototype, the revised ones for salespeople were created.
+Guidebooks for conducting the training were also created to accompany the educational materials to make it easier for the lecturers to present them.

 The WG's main activities in 2019 were conducting interviews with the users, delivering questionnaires to them, and improving the educational materials according to the feedback, as described in the last part of Section 4.1.
-However, more indepth analysis of the feedback remains to be done as part of their future work.
+However, a more in-depth analysis of the feedbacks remains to be done as part of their future work.